camelinaction/camelinaction2/chapter7/prototype2/rules2-springboot-hystrixdashboard/Readme.md

        cd chapter7/prototype2/inventory2
        mvn compile exec:java

+Then from another shell start this application

+      mvn spring-boot:run

 Then you can run the little script to put some load on the system

        ./hitme.sh